papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 }
 ```

-We could have also decoded the RGBA8888 color like so:
+We could have instead decoded the RGBA8888 color like so:

 ```java
     int value = pixmap.getPixel(x, y);